Isabel-2020/app_test/README.md

 # Overview
-We would like you to write a simple app, mocking the backend.
+We would like you to write a simple App, mocking the backend.
 Below is the user story, followed by the design.
+The App should be written in a language which support both Android and ios (i.e. React Native or Flutter)

 # Acceptance Criteria